Deep in a cave in Belize’s interior jungle is a sacred Mayan burial site, where the remains of 14 human sacrifices have been found.

 The ATM Cave was considered a sacred site by the Mayans, who often used caves for their religious rituals.

-That same deference is still given today, so you will be required to wear clothing over your bathing suit out of respect, and go to shoeless when traversing the fragile burial sites.
+That same deference is still given today, so you will be required to wear clothing over your bathing suit out of respect, and to go bare foot when traversing the fragile burial sites.

 Cameras are strictly not permitted inside the cave